Baa Atoll: Biodiversity and ecology

 Maalhosmadulu Atoll is also considered as a good example of the rich biodiversity found in the Maldives, including large mangroves and a unique diversity of fauna, such as the benthic fauna.
 Furthermore, the ring-shaped reef forms known as faru in the Dhivehi language is a reef structure which is unique to the Maldives.

 The southernmost uninhabited island of Olhugiri in the North Maalhosmadulu Atoll lies 13 km north of Goifulhafehendhu Atoll.
 Olhugiri is well known for its unique natural vegetation and for providing two of the only perching sites for the great frigatebird in the Maldives.
 Likewise, other marine creatures such as sea turtles and hawksbill turtles can be encountered.

 The Fisheries Ministry of the Maldives has banned catching turtles or taking eggs from Olhugiri, which also applies to 11 other islands.

-One of the most-important species living around Baa Atoll is the Parrotfish.
-This species eats the corral under the water and secretes it later on as sand.
-In fact on some of the islands, 70% of the sand found there is the parrot fish's excrement.

 Biosphere reserve

-Baa Atoll as a biosphere reserve.
 The Maldives harbors globally-significant biodiversity in its numerous reefs and demonstrates a long history of human interaction with the environment.
 Covering approximately 139,700 ha of coastal/marine areas, the site is representative of the Maldives’ high diversity of reef animals, with hard and soft corals, reef-associated fish species, marine turtles, Manta Rays and Whale Sharks.
 In addition to its 12,170 inhabitants, some 350,000 tourists visit the biosphere reserve annually.
 As part of a Global Environment Facility (GEF) project, the site has great potential for demonstrating sustainable development throughout the Maldives and the region, while relying on a green economy.

 Hanifaru Bay which is known locally as Vandhumaafaru Adi is thought to be one of the few places in the world where whale sharks congregate to mate, although recent research suggests otherwise with the vast majority of the whale sharks seen there being young males.
 The bay however regularly sees some of the largest gatherings of manta rays worldwide with up to one hundred individuals in the small inlet when the tide pushes plankton into the bay.

 The designation of Baa Atoll as a UNESCO World Biosphere Reserve in June 2011 was a significant achievement for the Maldives.

 placing it in the company of world famous sites such as Komodo island in Indonesia, Uluru (Ayer’s Rock) in Australia and the Galápagos Islands.

 Voavah

-Voavah is the first island designated by UNESCO as an exclusive use island.
-The island is owned by the Four seasons company and is available for hire.
-The islands coordinate's are 5.31652 73.07797.
-The island is also known as Hafnas.
+Voavah (also known as Hafnas) is the first island designated by UNESCO as an exclusive use island.
+Voavah is owned by the Four seasons company and is available for hire.